How to Scale a SaaS Platform From 100 to 100,000 Users

 Storing session state in application memory

-If your application stores user sessions in memory, you can't scale horizontally — a user's next request might go to a different server with no knowledge of their session.
+If your application stores user sessions in memory, you can't scale horizontally.
+A user's next request might go to a different server with no knowledge of their session.
 Use JWT tokens or Redis-stored sessions from day one.

 Need to Scale Your SaaS Product?